anudeepadi/Flipkart-and-Amazon-Product-Analysis/README.md

 # Flipkart and Amazon Products Dataset Analysis
-# Done Exploratory data analysis, Model Building and Products Comparision from the Dataset.
+# Done Products Comparision from the Dataset.

 Required Packages
 1. Numpy